 What is Congestion?

-• If the number of required routing resources are more than the number of available routing tracks, then the area becomes congested.
-High congestion causes detours and leads to worse results.
-Congestion makes the design non-routable that means routing will not be converged if there are congestion in the design.
+If the number of required routing resources exceeds the available routing tracks, the area becomes congested.
+High congestion leads to detours and poorer results.
+Severe congestion can make the design non-routable, meaning routing will not converge if congestion persists.

 Types of Congestion